897+ orders placed in your location

 To properly understand what the test results highlight, speak to your consulting doctor and learn the next steps.
 Doctors highly recommend including the TSH tests in routine check-ups.

-Note: If the results are normal, you are advised to retake the test after 6 months as a precautionary measure.
+Note: If the results come in normal, you are advised to retake the test after 6 months as a precautionary measure.

 What should your free T4 level be?